LPCIC/coq-elpi/README.md

 - [Derive](apps/derive/examples/usage.v) shows how to
   obtain proved equality tests and a few extra gadgets out of inductive type declarations.
+See the [README](apps/derive/README.md) for the list of derivations.
 It comes bundled with Coq-Elpi.
 - [Hierarchy Builder](https://github.com/math-comp/hierarchy-builder) is a
   Coq extension to declare hierarchies of algebraic structures.
 - [Namespace Emulation System](apps/NES/examples/usage_NES.v) implements